HurSungYun/OperatingSystem_2016spr/README.md

 * Therefore, its child is created when our test program sends a syscall message and the process is destroyed when we don't need it.

-## 3.2 Investigation of the process tree launching some applications
+## 3.2 Investigations of the process tree launching some applications

 * When starting an application, we used camera application as an example,